 But not anymore.
 Because if I missed New Year’s, I felt like I had missed it all together.

 But it’s not too late.
 It’s never too late.
 It’s never too late to plan or to dream.

-Choose to dream in 2014.
+Choose to dream this year.
 I’ll be dreaming right alongside of you.